Is it safe to travel to Mexico? Your helpful health and safety guide

 8. Avoid illegal drugs and refuse them if offered.

-9. Learn some simple phrases in the local Spanish language, including common greetings and any useful safety terms such as, “I need help,” and “Where is the police station?”
+9. Learn some simple phrases in the local Spanish language, including common greetings and any useful safety terms such as, “I need help,” and “Where's the police station?”

 10. Check Travel.State.Gov for any new threats to your travel plans before you depart and sign up for critical alerts that may affect your destination.